 You are not entirely at the mercy of all the stressors in your life.
 You can influence your response to stressors.
 In this handbook, we explore tools to help you manage your stress response.

-Top practices and therapies for managing stress and cancer
+Top practices and therapies for managing stress

 Seek professional help if needed.
 Diagnoses such as posttraumatic stress disorder (PTSD), depression, or anxiety can require therapy from trained practitioners for effective management.
 We encourage you to explore the options available to you through your cancer team and others.
 Taking care of your mental health is as important as taking care of your physical health.